as

 • Improved privacy notices and data usage explanations.

-• Integration with VS Code telemetry settings for Vega Studio users.
+• Integrated with VS Code telemetry settings for Vega Studio users.

 For details, see Manage Telemetry in Vega Tools.

-This update reflects our commitment to transparency and developer choice in telemetry collection, while improving the Vega development experience.
+This update reflects our commitment to transparency and developer choice in the telemetry collection and improves the Vega development experience.

 Vega Web App update

-For WebView developers, your must modify your package.json file.
+For WebView developers, you must modify your package.json file.
 For details, see Vega Web App dependency update.

 Developer tools